 - Barbara avoids hiring head of the table for their people skills!

-- Mesa’s clients include Coca-Cola, Google, Netflix or Neil Harbinsson, the first cyborg recognised by a government!
+- Mesa’s clients include big brands and names, among which Neil Harbinsson, the first cyborg recognised by a government!

 IT TAKES ONE TO KNOW ONE

 - As Gabriel Diaconu was heading to the stage, people in the audience started looking their way out of the room for a cup of coffee.
 He told people he would wait for another 2 minutes for them to decide whether they want to stay or go.

 - Well, forget about the coffee!
 When you have a psychiatrist with obsessive-compulsive and narcissistic disorders (self-declared!) on stage, you don’t want to miss anything out!

 - His presentation was an amazing voyage through myths, drawings, chaos, metaphors, speedy changes of rhythm and soft passive voices.

 - This voyage reminded me about how fast and random our mind switches between thoughts in every moment, in either a private or professional setting (meeting, training, coaching session).

 - I’m still not sure whether he took my positive feedback in the end as a compliment, though that was my intention!
 So if you read this, I meant it!

 - My heart skipped a bit during Maria Toorpakai Wazir‘s talk!

 - She is a professional squash player who was born in South Waziristan, along the Pakistan Afghanistan border.